Dinner Symposium | Performance Space New York Spring Gala

 bust: indestructible columns

 rafa esparza breaks open the stage and creates momentum in two Acts.
 Act I, a public intervention in the streets of D.C., cuts down and reframes the symbolism of architectures of power.
 As an artist who considers himself brown and queer, raised by working-class, immigrant parents, esparza seeks to build connections with nontraditional art audiences in communities with similar histories and origins.
-With his action, esparza addresses the physical foundation that houses a system governed by the 45th president, whose rhetoric has aided in the inhumane violence of separating families, caging children, and detaining adults in intolerable conditions.
+With his action, esparza examines the physical structure housing the core of power and government, challenging the ethics of certain rhetoric that has, in various ways, enabled the inhumane practices of separating families, confining children, and detaining adults under intolerable conditions.

 In Act II, the remains of the performance will be transported back into Performance Space’s theaters.
 Here, invited collaborators Timo Fahler, Raquel Gutiérrez, Sebastian Hernandez, Risa Puleo, and Yosimar Reyes will share the space with their communities for an eventful public dinner conceived by celebrated chef Gerardo Gonzalez to collectively witness readings that take a cue from the invited artists’ and writers’ respective knowledge, ideas, and experience of change.